pixiv/three-vrm/packages/three-vrm-node-constraint/README.md

-# @pixiv/three-vrm-constraints
+# @pixiv/three-vrm-node-constraint

-Constraints module for @pixiv/three-vrm
+Node constraint module for @pixiv/three-vrm

 You cannot use this yet!
 It's a candidate implementation for VRM 1.0